 This scroll saw accepts both pinned and pinless blades, allowing you the choice of blade type.
 Additionally, you can position the blades in a standard or 90-degree position, giving you more flexibility when following scrolling patterns.
 One thing to know is that pinless blade changes aren’t as easy on this scroll saw as some other models—the threading attachment is hard to reach and you’ll need an Allen wrench to complete the job.

-Overall, the Wen 3920 has an impressive feel for its affordable price tag and customers report that it has the power and versatility needed to make basic cuts and shapes easily.
-A few people complained of this saw being bouncy when not used in conjunction with a stand, but other users point out that if you control the speed, tension, and wood it minimizes any bounce.
-It might not be the most high-powered or intricate scroll saw on the market, but the WEN 3920 wins for its versatile blade placement, variable speed sightings, and suitability as a basic pattern scroll saw.
+Overall, the Wen 3921 has an impressive feel for its affordable price tag and it has the power and versatility needed to make basic cuts and shapes easily.
+It might not be the most high-powered or intricate scroll saw on the market, but the WEN 3921 wins for its versatile blade placement, variable speed sightings, and suitability as a basic pattern scroll saw.

 To create the rich, detailed artwork of intarsia, you’ll need a scroll saw that combines power with intricate cutting abilities.
 The Jet 727200K Scroll Saw with Stand is a popular choice for intarsia enthusiasts and serious woodworkers.